 I had just run out of string, using it up on making bean tendril paths on the bean trellis in the duck enclosure.
 These bendy branches could be used like string, in a wattling format, to hold the climbing bean teepee together.
 Are you with me?
 I’ll try to explain.

 Using larger and long branches a teepee, or cone like triangle, is formed by sticking the ends into the ground in a sort of circle around the offending climbing plant, or plants.
-I recommend using 6 long branches.
+I recommend using about 6 foot / 2 meters long branches.

 The more bean plants you are encompassing, the thicker the branches should be.
 The branches are lent inwards so they meet at the top, eg a teepee or triangular shape.